jakobilab/circtools/README.md

 ### padlock ([detailed documentation](https://docs.circ.tools/en/latest/Conservation.html)) [NEW in 2.0]

 Spatial transcriptomics emerged as a powerful technique to map the localization of single molecules to the level of individual cells and even offer subcellular resolution.
 Although most of the high-throughput methods were designed with linear polyadenylated RNAs in mind, some methods could target circRNAs as well.
 This module is specifically tailored to the Xenium platform as it offers subcellular resolution and an option for custom panel design.
-The module requires three inputs:
-1. circRNA coordinates detected using *circtools* detect step
-2. a genome FASTA file
-3. a transcriptome GTF file
+The module requires three inputs: 1) circRNA coordinates detected using textit{circtools}' detect step, 2) a genome FASTA file, and 3) a transcriptome GTF file.

 ### conservation ([detailed documentation](https://docs.circ.tools/en/latest/Conservation.html)) [NEW in 2.0]